manupap1/phpPlateSender/README.md

 If emails are not received or are classified among the spam they are several possible reasons (which can be cumulative):
 - The configuration of your sendmail system or your local SMTP server is broken (please read the documentation of used application for instructions about how to test email sending).
 - You are using a local SMTP server which is not considered legitimate by the mailing system of the recipient.
 In this case you have two options:
- - Configure a directive on your local SMTP server to send emails to a legitimate relay host.
+ - Configure a directive on your local SMTP server to redirect emails through a legitimate relay host.
 Many ISPs provide an address to a SMTP server which can be used for this purpose.
-If you are using postfix, please follow the postfix documentation for instructions about how to implement the `relayhost` directive.
+If you are using postfix, please read the postfix documentation for instructions about how to implement the `relayhost` directive.
  - Configure phpplatesender to send emails directly to a legitimate SMTP server.
-Please see [configuration section](https://github.com/manupap1/phpPlateSender#configuration) for instructions about how to configure a SMTP server in phpPlateSender.
+Please read [configuration section](https://github.com/manupap1/phpPlateSender#configuration) for instructions about how to configure a SMTP server in phpPlateSender.
-- The email address of the sender is considered suspicious by the mailing system of the recipient.
-This address does not have to be a valid address associated to a mailbox, however the domain name may be verified somewhere in the transmission chain.
-To check this possibility, you can try to set a valid address.
-Please see [configuration section](https://github.com/manupap1/phpPlateSender#configuration) for instructions about how to change the `$sender_email` option.
+- The email address of the sender is considered suspicious.
+This address does not have to be a valid address associated to a mailbox, however this address may be rejected for different reasons:
+ - The SMTP server may verify that the domain name is a Fully Qualified Domain Name (FQDN).
+The default email address is set from the domain name of the machine where phpPlateSender is installed, this name is not necessarily a FQDN.
+Please read [configuration section](https://github.com/manupap1/phpPlateSender#configuration) for instructions about how to change the `$sender_email` option.
+ - The mailing system of the recipient has blacklisted the email address of the sender or the domaine name of this address.
 - The email address of the recipient does not exists (but I think you have checked it first!).